-The Mendocino County Board of Supervisors makes the following declarations and findings in support of the immediate adoption and application of this urgency ordinance:
+The Mendocino County Board of Supervisors hereby find that the above recitals are true and correct and incorporated herein by this reference, and make the following declarations and findings in support of the immediate adoption and application of this urgency ordinance:

-A. On March 2, 2004, the citizens of Mendocino County approved Measure H, a County Ordinance Prohibiting the Growing of Genetically Modified Organisms, which was subsequently codified as Mendocino County Code Chapter 10A.15.

-B. The purpose of Measure H is to protect the County's agriculture, environment, economy, and private property from pollution by "genetically modified organisms," which phrase is defined in section 10A.15.030 as follows: "specific organisms whose native intrinsic DNA has been intentionally altered or amended with non-species specific DNA.
+- A. On March 2, 2004, the citizens of Mendocino County approved Measure H, a County Ordinance Prohibiting the Growing of Genetically Modified Organisms, which was subsequently codified as Mendocino County Code Chapter 10A.15. - B. The purpose of Measure H is to protect the County's agriculture, environment, economy, and private property from pollution by "genetically modified organisms," which phrase is defined in section 10A.15.030 as follows: "specific organisms whose native intrinsic DNA has been intentionally altered or amended with non-species specific DNA.
 For purposes of this Chapter, genetic modification does not include organisms created by traditional breeding or hybridization, or to microorganisms created by moving genes or gene segments between unrelated bacteria."
 "DNA" is defined in the same section as "a complex protein that is present in every cell of an organism and is the 'blueprint' for the organism's development."
 "Organism" is defined as "any living thing."